The Home Gardener’s Complete Guide to Buying Flower Seeds: Top 10 Seed Companies Reviewed

 A high quality seed packet should be well thought out, aesthetically pleasing, and contain all the information that you need to successfully plant and care for that flower – a tiny instruction manual specific to that variety.

-We always look for the following in a seed packet from a high quality, reliable company:
+I always look for the following in a seed packet from a high quality, reliable company:

 1. Durability